 The Cancer Council Australia Clinical Guidelines working party has reviewed new Australian data provided by the National Cancer Screening Register.

-A review of the national clinical program data was undertaken for women at Intermediate risk, whose follow-up test is Human papillomavirus (HPV) (not-16/18) positive, liquid based cytology prediction negative, possible low-grade squamous intraepithelial lesion or low-grade squamous intraepithelial lesion.
+A review of the national clinical program data was undertaken for women at Intermediate risk, whose follow-up test is Human papillomavirus (HPV) (not-16/18) positive, liquid-based cytology (LBC) prediction negative, possible low-grade squamous intraepithelial lesion or low-grade squamous intraepithelial lesion.

 Results from the review showed that these women will have a low likelihood of histologically-confirmed high grade squamous intraepithelial lesion (CIN2/3) or worse.